sipgate/docs/docs/push-api/faq.md

 The answer is: It depends.
 If you transfer or forward a call within the same sipgate account then the answer is no. But if you forward or transfer a call to a different sipgate account or an external number then those pushes are being billed to your account.

+## What about Emergency calls?

+sipgate.io does not process emergency calls.
+Emergency calls are immediately put through to emergency services.